State of Minnesota -

 Analysis of existing teaching models and other state agencies provided a roadmap for employee needs.
 To meet state policies, WCAG mandates and agency business needs, a list of web requirements were developed with state IT developers.
 Review of course satisfaction surveys revealed employees wanted advanced notices for upcoming courses so they could receive pre-approvals from supervisors who could then include training in their fiscal budgets to receive funding.
 Employees wanted online courses that were asynchronous and the ability to search by topic to find what they were looking for quicker.

-Considerations & Implementing Better Experiences:
+Considerations to Better Experiences:

 • Five key areas of learning were identified to align with each career stage of state employees that could be tagged and searchable on the website